 We’re committed to providing the safest and most convenient tours possible.
-We can’t wait to see you all once again starting June 4!

 Please read following temporary changes below in order to provide our guests with the safest and most comfortable sightseeing experience:

 Discover the perils of the shipwrecking industry as you journey back in time to 1851.
 See how the rewards of this dangerous profession made Key West one of the richest cities in America.
 Artifacts, laser technology, video presentations and live actors as well as a 65-foot observation tower make the museum a unique experience.
 See and hear film clips, interviews and actual underwater footage in the re-created shipwrecker’s warehouse.
 Experience the mesmerizing tale of the Isaac Allerton, one of the richest shipwrecks in the history of Key West.
 Many of the artifacts on display come from her watery grave.
 Summon all your strength to lift a silver bar salvaged from a Spanish galleon.
 Learn about Asa Tift and other individuals who made their fortunes in the exciting and perilous world of wreck salvage.